-Eating disorders in males is becoming part of the general discussion and an issue that no longer can be ignored..
-This is great progress, because boys do get eating disorders.
+Eating disorders in males are becoming part of the general discussion and an issue that no longer can be ignored.
+This is great progress because boys do get eating disorders.
 Just like females, and eating disorders are dangerous both physically and emotionally.
-They are complicated, and require treatment as early as possible.
+They are complicated and require treatment as early as possible.
 There are a number of misconceptions to clear up surrounding how eating disorders present in males, including:

 Misconception: boys are naturally skinnier

 It is generally more accepted for a male to be skinny without anyone second guessing it.
 People tend to assume that a skinny adolescent boy has just hit a growth spurt, or his metabolism ramped up.
 This assumption can complicate eating disorder diagnosis in boys.

 We see a lot of male eating disorders integrated with sports.
 There are wrestlers who want to weigh a certain amount to make a weight class and there are runners who overeat protein and starch before a race.
 This can lead to accepted vomiting at the finish line.
 We see a lot of boys who are overly-attached to sports and they pursue achievement to an unhealthy degree.
 Sports are also where we often see perfectionism expressed in boys.

 Boys are definitely body conscious.
 It presents in a different way.
 They want to be lean and muscular.
 Most don’t want to be skinny or underweight.
 We are seeing a lot more focus on the lean/muscular body such as what we see on Men’s Health Magazine or sports covers.
 It’s not just females who get Photoshopped, and the adolescent boys are reacting, by seeking to achieve the ideal male look.

 Boys are definitely restricting foods, even as they may be over-emphasizing “healthy” foods.
 They develop a complicated, rigid relationship with what they consume, often making rules about what they eat and don’t eat.
 They will also take supplemental additives and protein shakes with the goal of building muscle even as they lose weight.